-Recently, it has been claimed that the set up of the gauge wave problem in Apples-with-Apples has a problematic point [37], which arises from the harmonic gauge condition.
-In [41], it is argued that this gauge has a residual freedom in the form $H \to e^{\lambda t} H$, where λ is an arbitrary and H is a function in Eq.
+Recently, it has been claimed that the set up of the gaugewave problem in Apples with Apples has a problematic point [37], which arises from the harmonic gauge condition.
+In [41], it is argued that this gauge has a residual freedom in the form $H \rightarrow e^{\lambda t}H$, where λ is an arbitrary and H is a function in Eq.
 (3.1).
 Of course, our set up corresponds to the $\lambda = 0$ case, but numerical error easily excites modes that result in either exponentially increasing or decaying metric amplitude.
-Actually, we find the amplitude of the error decays with time in this testbed.
-So, we conclude that due to the adjustment, the growing rate of the gauge mode is suppressed and the life-time of the simulation is extended as a result.
+Actually, we find the amplitude of the error decays with time in this test bed.
+So, we conclude that due to the adjustment, the growing rate of the gauge mode is suppressed and the lifetime of the simulation is extended as a result.

-• The other type of adjustments (2.21 and 2.22) show their apparent effects while depending on a problem.
-The $\tilde{\Gamma}$ -adjustment for the gauge-wave testbed makes the life-time longer slightly.
-The $\tilde{\gamma}$ -adjustment for the Gowdy-wave testbed makes possible a simulation twice as long as the plain BSSN system.
+(iii) The other type of adjustments (2.21) and (2.22) show their apparent effects while depending on a problem.
+The $\tilde{\Gamma}$ -adjustment for the gauge-wave test bed makes the lifetime longer slightly.
+The $\tilde{\gamma}$ -adjustment for the Gowdy-wave test bed makes possible a simulation twice as long as the plain BSSN system.

 We can understand the effect of the adjustments in terms of adding dissipative terms.
-By virtue of the definition of the constraints, we can recognize that the adjusted equation corresponds to the diffusion equation (see, for example, Eq.
-(2.20)) and the signature of κ determines whether the diffusion is positive or negative.
-In the adjusted \tilde{A} -eq. system, (2.20), the adjustment term corresponds to the positive diffusive term, due to the definition of \mathcal{M}i and the positiveness of κ_A (see Eq.
-(2.15) and (2.20)).
-This fact might explain why the adjusted \tilde{A} -eq. system works effectively for all the testbeds.
+By virtue of the definition of the constraints, we can recognize that the adjusted equation corresponds to the diffusion equation [see, for example, Eq.
+(2.20)] and the signature of κ determines whether the diffusion is positive or negative.
+In the adjusted \tilde{A} -equation system (2.20), the adjustment term corresponds to the positive diffusive term, due to the definition of \mathcal{M}i and the positiveness of κ_A [see Eq.
+(2.15) and (2.20)].
+This fact might explain why the adjusted \tilde{A} -equation system works effectively for all the test beds.

-In contrast, why are not all the adjustments effective in all testbeds?
+In contrast, why are not all the adjustments effective in all test beds?
 As we mentioned in Sec.
-IIB, the eigenvalue analysis was made on the linearly perturbed violation of constraints on the Minkowski space-time.
-Since the constraint violation grows non-linearly as seen in the Appendix of [26], the candidates may not be the best in their later evolution phase.
+II B, the eigenvalue analysis was made on the linearly perturbed violation of constraints on the Minkowski space-time.
+Since the constraint violation grows nonlinearly as seen in the Appendix of [26], the candidates may not be the best in their later evolution phase.